Gina Swoboda

-Gina Marie Swoboda is an American politician who is the chairwoman of the Arizona Republican Party.
+Gina Marie Swoboda (born Gina Marie Hennessy in Queens, New York on June 27, 1969) is an American politician who served as chairwoman of the Arizona Republican Party from 2024 to 2026.
 She defeated state Corporation Commissioner Jim O'Connor with 67% of the vote to become chairwoman in January 2024.

 During the 1980s and 1990s, Swoboda was a registered Democrat and a supporter of the Democratic Leadership Council, though she came from a Republican family.
 She became a Republican in 2008.

-Prior to serving as chairwoman, Gina had worked in the State of Arizona's election office, served as a local registrar, as a Precinct Captain, and a statewide trainer for poll observers.
+Prior to serving as chairwoman, Gina had worked in the State of Arizona's election office, served as a local registrar, as a precinct captain, and a statewide trainer for poll observers.
 Additionally, she worked in the Arizona Secretary of State's office under Democrat Katie Hobbs prior to Hobbs' election as governor in 2022.

 In October 2025, Swoboda announced her candidacy in the 2026 election for Arizona's 1st congressional district.
 The seat is open following incumbent Republican David Schweikert's decision to run for governor.
-Swoboda was endorsed by President Donald Trump on October 20, 2025, to Swoboda's surprise.
+Swoboda was endorsed by President Donald Trump on October 20, 2025.
+In February 2026, she withdrew from the Congressional race in order to run in the 2026 Arizona Secretary of State election.